R0x0s/Challenge-01-TroyMiller/README.md

 Made changes to the CSS to correspond with the new syntaxes.

-Also adjusted the aside padding from 20px to 18px to be in line with the section as it pertruded below it.
+Also adjusted the aside padding from 20px to 39px to be in line with the section there was a gap betweem it and the section.

 Changed the class of "img src="./assets/images/online-reputation-management.jpg"" on line 43 to float-left, to make the picture be on the left and text on the right.
 As I felt it was too heavy on the right side with it being right next to the second aside picture.